-Packing credit or Pre-Shipment Credit is a type of finance provided by financial institutions to exporters to make the necessary arrangements for manufacturing the goods for their export orders.
+Packing credit or Pre-Shipment Credit is a type of export financing solution provided by financial institutions to exporters to make the necessary arrangements for manufacturing the goods for their export orders.
 They can borrow the amount, meet their capital needs and return it with interest once the buyer makes the full payment, which would take around 150-180 days.

 Obtaining a packing credit means that all the costs related to manufacturing like working capital, raw materials, labor and machinery costs, transportation, etc. are taken care of.